Julian-Brendel/mkm_companion/Readme.md

 ## Introduction

 Managing your growing mtg stock on [Cardmarket](https://www.cardmarket.com/en/Magic) can be tedious.
-Reacting to changes in the market is painfully slow, requiring manually updating prices across possibly multiple thousand articles.
+Reacting to changes in the market can prove to be a painfully manual process when updating potential multiple thousand of articles.

 Fear no more, using the mkm companion makes updating your stock great again.